Chowmahalla Palace: History

-While Salabat Jung initiated its construction in 1750, it was completed by the period of Afzal ad-Dawlah, Asaf Jah V between 1857 and 1869.
+While Salabat Jung initiated its construction in 1750, the palace was completed by the period of Afzal ad-Dawlah, Asaf Jah V between 1857 and 1869.

 The palace is unique for its style and elegance.
-Construction of the palace began in the late 18th century and over the decades a synthesis of many architectural styles and influences emerged.
-The palace consists of two courtyards as well as the grand Khilwat (the Dharbar Hall), fountains and gardens.
+Construction began in the late 18th century and over the decades a synthesis of many architectural styles and influences emerged.
+The palace consists of two courtyards as well as the grand Khilwat (the Darbar Hall), fountains and gardens.
 The palace originally covered 45 acre, but only 12 acre remain today.

-Southern Courtyard
+Southern courtyard

-This is the oldest part of the palace, and has four palaces Afzal Mahal, Mahtab Mahal, Tahniyat Mahal and Aftab Mahal.
-It was built in the neo-classical style.
+This is the oldest part of the palace, consisting of four palaces: Afzal Mahal, Mahtab Mahal, Tahniyat Mahal and Aftab Maha, built symmetrically opposite each other in Neoclassical style.
+The forecourt between the palaces is adorned with a pond and a garden.

-Mehtab Mahal

-The Mehtab Mahal houses a library.
+The neoclassical palaces have double-height verandahs or façades lined with European style columns.
+The columns in the Aftab Mahal and Mehtab Mahal are of Ionic order whereas the Afzal Mahal and Tehniyat Mahal have Corinthian columns.

 Northern courtyard

-This part has Bara Imam, a long corridor of rooms on the east side facing the central fountain and pool that once housed the administrative wing and Shishe-Alat, meaning mirror image.
+This part has Bara Imam, a long corridor of rooms on the east side facing the central fountain and pool that once housed the administrative wing; and Shishe-Alat, meaning mirror image.

-It has Mughal domes and arches and many Persian elements like the ornate stucco work that adorn the Khilwat Mubarak.
-These were characteristics of buildings built in Hyderabad at the time.
+It has Mughal domes and arches and many Persian elements such as the ornate stucco works that adorn the Khilwat Mubarak.
+These were characteristic of buildings built in Hyderabad at the time.

 Opposite the Bara Imam is a building that is its shishe or mirror image.
 The rooms were once used as guest rooms for officials accompanying visiting dignitaries.

 Khilwat Mubarak

-This is heart of Chowmahalla Palace.
+This is the heart of Chowmahalla Palace.
 It is held in high esteem by the people of Hyderabad, as it was the seat of the Asaf Jahi dynasty.
 The grand pillared Durbar Hall has a pure marble platform on which the Takht-e-Nishan or the royal seat was laid.
 Here the Nizams held their durbar and other religious and symbolic ceremonies.
-The 19 spectacular Chandeliers of Belgium crystal recently reinstalled to recreate the lost splendor of this regal hall.
+The 19 spectacular Chandeliers of Belgian crystal were recently reinstalled to recreate the lost splendour of this regal hall.

-Clock Tower
+Clock tower

-The clock above the main gate to Chowmahalla Palace is affectionately called Khilwat Clock.
-It has been ticking away since 251 years.
+The main gateway to the Chowmahalla Palace on the western hand has a clock tower also known as a Khilafat clock.
+The tower is three storeys high and consists of balconies and jharokha of Mughal style same as the style of half domes.
+It has been ticking since 1750.
 An expert family of horologists winds the mechanical clock every week.

-Council Hall
+Council hall

 This building housed a rare collection of manuscripts and priceless books.
 The Nizam often met important officials and dignitaries here.
 Today it is a venue for temporary exhibitions from the treasures of the Chowmahalla Palace Collection of the bygone era.